twhjames/pantrypal-backend/README.md

 This architecture organizes the codebase into clearly defined layers:

--   **Domain Layer**: Contains core business logic, such as managing pantry items, predicting expiry dates, and generating recipe recommendations.
+-   **Domain**: Contains core business logic, such as managing pantry items, predicting expiry dates, and generating recipe recommendations.
 -   **Ports**: Abstract interfaces that define how the domain interacts with external systems (e.g., LLMs, OCR engines, supermarket APIs).
 -   **Adapters**: Concrete implementations of those ports that connect the domain to real-world services like Groq (LLM), Tesseract (OCR), or mock supermarket APIs.
--   **Infrastructure Layer**: Handles persistence, database configuration, and other technical utilities.
+-   **Infrastructure**: Handles persistence, database configuration, and other technical utilities.
--   **Application Layer**: Orchestrates domain logic and delegates tasks to ports and adapters via controllers.
+-   **Application**: Orchestrates domain logic and delegates tasks to ports and adapters via controllers.
--   **Interface Layer**: Exposes API endpoints via FastAPI and defines the system's external interaction points.
+-   **API**: Exposes API endpoints via FastAPI and defines the system's external interaction points.

 This design allows us to: